dylanmei/hilltop/README.md

 ## notes

-'.' can be used in place of &lt;project-name&gt; to infer based on the current working directory, e.g.
+'.' can be used in place of &lt;*project-name&gt; to infer based on the current working directory, e.g.

     ./hilltop workflow list .